pranav-ganesh/tp/docs/DeveloperGuide.md

 This feature allows telemarketers to display additional details about a contact at any point in time if they need to.

-**Given below is an example usage scenario of how the display mechanism behaves at each step.**
+**Given below is an example usage scenario and how the display mechanism behaves at each step.**

 1. The telemarketer opens the application and views the list of contacts.
 Then they want to view more details about a particular contact.
 They enter the command `display 2`